Augmenter that apply speed adjustment operation to audio.

 - coverage (float) – Portion of augmentation.
 Value should be between 0 and 1.
 If 1 is assigned, augment operation will be applied to target audio segment.
 For example, the audio duration is 60 seconds while zone and coverage are (0.2, 0.8) and 0.7 respectively.
 42 seconds ((0.8-0.2)*0.7*60) audio will be augmented.

-- factor (tuple) – Input data volume will be increased (decreased).
+- factor (tuple) – Input data speed will be increased (decreased).
 Augmented value will be picked within the range of this tuple value.
-Volume will be reduced if value is between 0 and 1.
+Speed will be reduced if value is between 0 and 1.

 - speed_range (tuple) – Deprecated.
 Use factor indeed

 - name (str) – Name of this augmenter